AlpMercan/1D-2D-FEA-using-Matlab/README.md

 ✓ Force output modes: Extension, Expansion, Shear
 ✓ Flexible meshing with selectable element types

 How to Use:
 1) Select the desired object shape and specify parameters.
 2) Choose inclusion or void options if needed.
 3) Set force output mode: Extension, Expansion, or Shear.
 4) Select the element type for meshing.
 5) Run the simulation and analyze the results.

+How to Download:
+1) Download the FEM Project 2 D file
+2) Source file to Matlab
+3) Run that file FEM_Project_2.mlapp

 Video Demonstration: https://youtu.be/p5lXwBumnow